Solar Thermal Heating with an Immersion Heater

 Usually, this surplus solar energy is automatically sent to the National Grid.
 However, there are 2 ways in which you can keep hold of more of your solar electricity and potentially use it to power your immersion heater.

-A solar battery is a large appliance which will store the surplus energy generated by your solar PV panels during the day so you can use it at night, on cloudy days or when there is a power cut.
+A solar battery stores any extra energy generated by your solar PV panels during the day so you can use it at night.
+Or even when there’s a power cut depending on the model.

 Both of these options could enable you to reduce your water heating costs even further.